 Dual Enrollment: High school and college together

-HFC offers several Dual Enrollment programs.
-The programs allow eligible students at participating high schools to take approved HFC courses for college credit, and have the tuition costs covered by their high school.
+Dual enrollment programs allow eligible students at participating high schools to take approved HFC courses for college credit, and have the tuition costs covered by their high school.

 Students must submit a special Dual Enrollment application for each semester in which they plan to enroll in both HFC courses and high school courses.
 The application for admission is available on the HFC website.
 The directions to apply for admission are under the “Apply for Dual Enrollment” section below.
 Dual Enrollment students desiring placement in Mathematics, Chemistry or English courses are required to take the appropriate placement tests.

 Interested students should contact their high school counseling office to discuss opportunities regarding Dual Enrollment/Advancement Plus.

 If a student is not eligible for Dual Enrollment, they can enroll at HFC through Advancement Plus.
 Advancement Plus is a program in which public, private, or home-schooled students may take college courses that are paid for by the student’s parent(s)/guardian(s).

 - Career, academic, and technical courses not offered by the public school in which the student is enrolled; and

 - Career, academic, and technical courses offered by the public school in which the student is enrolled, but is determined by the school district to not be available to the student because of scheduling conflicts beyond the student’s control.